-The Associate of Science in Nursing (ASN) program is designed to produce technically-advanced, competent, and caring individuals who are prepared to practice professional nursing in a variety of healthcare settings.
-The curriculum will provide the student with the necessary attitude, knowledge, and skills to practice competently and safely as a beginning nurse generalist in acute, long-term, and community healthcare settings.
+The Associate of Science in Nursing (ASN) program is designed to produce technicallyadvanced, competent, and caring individuals who are prepared to practice professional nursing in a variety of healthcare settings.
+The curriculum will provide the student with the necessary knowledge, skills, and attitudes to practice competently and safely as an entry level nurse in acute, long-term, and community healthcare settings.

-The ASN Program consists of humanities, social sciences, and natural sciences courses as preparation for the nursing program.
-The curriculum combines general education and nursing education courses to provide the student with a foundation for scientific knowledge, interpersonal skills, cultural competence, critical thinking training, and ethical nursing care.
-Upon entrance into the program, students receive didactic and clinical components to meet requirements for successful completion of the Program.
+The ASN Program consists of courses in humanities, social sciences, and natural sciences as preparation for the nursing program.
+The curriculum combines general and nursing education courses to provide the student with a foundation for scientific knowledge, interpersonal skills, cultural competence, critical thinking training, and ethical nursing care.
+Upon entrance into the program, the student will receive didactic and clinical components necessary for successful completion of the Program.
 Clinical experiences are selected to provide the student with a broad range of learning opportunities.
+The program graduate will receive an Associate of Science Degree in Nursing.